- Among the top 100 richest people, 53 started their careers working for someone else.

 Next: This job may seem simple but you need a strong technical skill set.

-Two billionaires among the top 100 were mechanics for their first jobs.
-It’s a blue-collar, hands-on job.
-But it also requires a specialized set of skills and knowledge.
+Work as a mechanic might be a blue-collar, hands-on job, but it also requires a specialized set of skills and knowledge.
 It’s a pursuit you can start doing at a young age and suddenly find yourself doing professionally.
 That seems to be the case for two of the richest people in the world.

 Next: This job teaches you about structure and teamwork.